This information will help you deal with a loss of a loved one. We hope it will be helpful to you during this difficult time.

 Coping With the Challenges of Losing a Loved One

 This time of grief can include many different challenges.
 The suggestions below may help you feel more prepared to deal with them.

 Honoring your loved one

 Different cultures and faiths have rituals to honor someone after they have died.
 Sometimes, families create their own rituals like lighting candles or getting together for a special meal.
-Online memorials, purchasing a plaque to be named in the memory of your loved one, or planting a tree or garden are more public ways to honor your loved one.
+If you want to honor your loved one in a more public way, you can make an online memorial, purchase a plaque to be named in the memory of your loved one, or plant a tree or garden.
 These efforts can help to create a sense of community and connection.
 You may want to talk with your clergy or friends and family about how you would like to honor your loved one.

 Dealing with personal belongings

 Your loved one's clothing and personal items may have special meaning for you.
-Some people feel a strong need to clean out closets and shelves shortly after the loss.
-Others want to wear a piece of clothing or read a book that belonged to the person who died.
-Some people decide to share these belongings among friends and family.
+Some people feel a strong need to clean out closets and shelves soon after the loss.
+Other people have a need to keep things exactly as they were before the loss.
+Some people find comfort in wearing a piece of clothing or reading a book that belonged to the person who died.
+Others decide to share these belongings among friends and family.
 Give yourself some time to figure out what feels most comfortable for you and your family.

 Interacting with family and friends

 Family and friends can be a great source of support during this time.
 However, they will have their own feelings and reactions to your loved one's death.
 They may be afraid to talk about your loss because they think it will make you feel sad and upset.
 Explain that while you are sad, it can be helpful for you to remember and talk about your loved one with them.